-Your brand is more than your logo, name or slogan — it’s the entire experience your prospects and customers have with your company, produce or service.
+Your brand is more than your logo, name or slogan — it’s the entire experience your prospects and customers have with your company, product or service.

 Branding is crucial for products and services sold in huge consumer markets.
 It’s also important in B2B because it helps you stand out from your competition.
-It brings your competitive position and value proposition to life; it positions you as a certain “something” in the mind of your prospects and customers.
-Your brand consistently and repeatedly tells your prospects and customers why they should buy from you.
+Your brand strategy brings your competitive positioning to life, and works to position you as a certain “something” in the mind of your prospects and customers.

 Think about successful consumer brands like Disney, Tiffany or Starbucks.
 You probably know what each brand represents.
 Now imagine that you’re competing against one of these companies.
-If you want to capture significant market share, start with a strong and unique brand identity or you may not get far.
+If you want to capture significant market share, start with a strong brand strategy or you may not get far.

 Successful branding also creates “brand equity” – the amount of money that customers are willing to pay just because it’s your brand.
 In addition to generating revenue, brand equity makes your company itself more valuable over the long term.